Kulturkvarteret set oppefra

 5. The Theatre Museum at The Court Theatre

-Located above the stables at Christiansborg Riding Ground, Denmark’s oldest theatre stage, the Court Theatre from 1767, has seen performances by famous Danes like Hans Christian Andersen and Ludvig Holberg.
-The Theatre Museum moved in 1922.
+Located above the stables at Christiansborg Riding Ground, Denmark’s oldest theatre stage, the Court Theatre from 1767, has seen performances by famous Danes like Hans Christian Andersen, Johanne Luise Heiberg and Countess Danner.
+The Theatre Museum opened in 1922 and will reopen after restoration is completed in 2025.

 Don’t miss: